ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 cp ../../Dockerfile.python.template Dockerfile.python
 ```

-- The Makefile has a number of predefined targets that will be useful for testing and publish the transform.
+- The Makefile has a number of predefined targets that will be useful for testing and publishing the transform.
 To get a list of available targets, run the following command from the digest folder:

 ```shell
 make